ItsMeBrille/RPi-ATEM/README.md

 - Switch to a camera that points to where the person is.
   - People towards the center of the stage have priority.
 Exception if sound comes from certain microphones.
 Then it has priority.
 For example if there is a lectern with seperate microphone
   - If necessary, move the camera first.
 If the camera to be moved is already on, a shot from the total angle must show in between.
-- If there are completely silent clips between total, person and short, preset videos from around the room.
+- If there are completely silent, begin clipping slowly between total, person and prerecorded videos from around the room.
 Put such videos in `src` folder
 - If the same camera has been on for a long duration of time, cut to total shot for a few seconds.

 ## Tally